 When a tool is selected within a toolpath strategy page, the tool name does not always provide enough information for you to know whether the tool's settings are appropriate.
-This will become particularly significant if you import a toolpath template (see Toolpaths Templates) with a tool that has been pre-defined (perhaps by a 3rd party) when the template was created.
 It is always possible to click Edit and see the full set of the tool's properties and settings.
-However, if you hover your mouse over the tool's name, a tooltip will pop-up telling you what the location of this tool was in the tool group hierarchy when it was added to the toolpath strategy or template.
+However, if you hover your mouse over the tool's name, a tooltip will pop-up telling you what the location of this tool was in the tool group hierarchy when it was added to the toolpath strategy.
 This can be extremely useful for quickly distinguishing between tools in your database that have similar names, but have been grouped according to their properties.

-Toolpaths
+Toolpaths K

-Tool: End Mill (0.
-125 inch) t
+Tool: End Mill (0.125 inch)

 Passes: 4 Edit Passes